 In coastal areas, fall rainstorms are the most likely causes of post-wildfire floods or debris flows.
-A rapid spring snowmelt dry, fire-altered soils quickly.
-The water is repelled and flows can also be a trigger in drainage areas that have experienced severe wildfires.
+A rapid spring snowmelt can also be a trigger in drainage areas that have experienced severe wildfires.

 3 HOW can you deal with post-wildfire hazards?